talon-one/talon_one.js/docs/ManagementApi.md

 ## transferLoyaltyCard

-> transferLoyaltyCard(loyaltyProgramId, loyaltyCardIdentifier, body)
+> transferLoyaltyCard(loyaltyProgramId, loyaltyCardId, body)

-Transfer loyalty card data
+Transfer card data

-Transfer card data, such as linked customers, loyalty balances and transactions, from a given loyalty card to a new, automatically created loyalty card.  **Important:**  - The original card is automatically blocked once the new card is created, and it cannot be activated again. - The default status of the new card is _active_.
+Transfer loyalty card data, such as linked customers, loyalty balances and transactions, from a given loyalty card to a new, automatically created loyalty card.  **Important:**  - The original card is automatically blocked once the new card is created, and it cannot be activated again. - The default status of the new card is _active_.

 ### Example